 - The Officers of the APS shall be an Honorary President, Honorary Chairman, Honorary Secretary, Honorary Treasurer, Honorary Membership Secretary, Honorary Packet Secretary, Honorary Editor, Honorary Librarian, Honorary Publicity Officer, and Honorary Auctioneer.
 They shall receive no form of payment other than the refund of approved expenses.
 The Officers shall be elected by vote at the Annual General Meeting (AGM).
 Officers are elected for one year but may be re-elected as many times as the AGM wishes.

 - The affairs of the APS shall be managed by an Executive Committee which shall consist of all the Officers, plus up to two co-opted members and a representative elected by and from each local group, who shall not also be an Officer.
-The quorum shall be 4.
+The quorum shall be three.
 The Executive Committee shall be chaired by the Chairman, whom failing by another Officer chosen by those present, and shall as far as practicable follow the general policies set by the AGM.
 It shall have the power to co-opt members to fill casual vacancies amongst the Officers.

 - Nominations for the election of Officers may be submitted in writing; they must reach the Honorary Secretary five weeks before the AGM.
 Nominations shall require a proposer and seconder and the consent of the nominee, all three of whom shall be members.

 - Resolutions for presentation to the AGM which if passed would make substantive changes in the APS may be submitted by post; they must reach the Honorary Secretary five weeks before the AGM, and be sent by him to all members three weeks before the AGM.
 They shall require a proposer and seconder.
 No such resolution shall be tabled at the AGM itself.